 Equality covers the following sub-themes:

-There’s powerful edge in the history of Tampere and the Tampere Region and so has the present city whose culture faces its challenges head-on.
-Is the present edge of Tampere about humour that challenges structures, courage to swim against the current or modesty in front of its own sore points and global challenges?
+There’s powerful edge in the history of Tampere and the Tampere Region.
+It’s also present in the city today, whose culture faces its challenges head-on.
+It can be seen in the courage to be real and to challenge the existing structures.
+It is visible in the versatility of different cultures like the vigour underground culture.
+Is the present edge of Tampere about humour dealing with topical issues, courage to swim against the current or modesty in facing its own sore points and global challenges?

 sore points of the region • global challenges • industrialisation and technology • sub- and countercultures • underground • humour • stubbornness